 Like all things in life, the suggestion to get upside-down should not be universally prescribed.
 There are certain contraindications that should be observed so as not to cause or exacerbate previous injuries or illnesses: unmedicated high blood pressure, some heart conditions, neck injuries, recent stroke, detached retina, glaucoma and epilepsy are common issues that should be addressed before inverting.
 Talk with your doctor and teacher if you are unsure about your status.

 Additionally, the debate continues as to whether women on their “ladies’ holiday” should indeed take a vacation from inversions.
 I would suggest doing a little research for yourself, both in an academic as well as an experiential sense.
 Listen to your body and what feels appropriate as you move through your cycle.
-This might mean abstaining from or simply holding inversions for shorter periods of time — you are the ultimate judge.
+This might mean abstaining from or simply holding inversion yoga poses for shorter periods of time — you are the ultimate judge.

 Work smarter, not harder!
 Use gravity to provide the brain with more oxygen and blood, thus improving mental function, including concentration, memory and processing abilities.